Affiliate links on SoundGuys may earn us a commission. Learn more.

 Comfort, fit, and isolation are all important

-As is the case with almost every pair of headphones, a good fit is to be essential for keeping the bad sounds out and the good sounds in.
+As is the case with almost every pair of headphones, a good fit is essential for keeping the bad sounds out and the good sounds in.
 Outside noise can really get in the way of a good listening experience because of auditory masking, which is the natural way that your brain perceives sound.
 That’s especially true when it comes to on-ear headphones since they don’t completely surround your ears.
 This kind of design leaves a lot of room (literally) for outside noise to make its way down your ear canals.

 What is an IP rating?